Brine mining: Deep brines in sedimentary basins

 The concentration of dissolved solids in deep connate water varies from much less than seawater to ten times the total dissolved solids of seawater.
 In general, total dissolved solids (TDS) concentrations increase with depth.
 Most deep groundwaters classified as brines (having total dissolved solids equal to or greater than that of seawater) are predominantly sodium chloride type.
 However, the predominance of chloride usually increases with increasing TDS, at the expense of sulfate.
 The ratio of calcium to sodium usually increases with depth.

 The presence of groundwater with TDS higher than seawater is in some cases due to contact with salt beds.
 More often, however, the higher TDS of deep sediments is thought to be the result of the sediments acting as semi-permeable membranes.
 As the sediments compact under burial pressure, the dissolved species are less mobile than the water, resulting in higher TDS concentrations than seawater.
 Bivalent species such as calcium (Ca+2) are less mobile than univalent species such as sodium (Na+), resulting in calcium enrichment.
 The ratio of potassium to sodium (K/Na) may increase or decrease with depth, thought to be the result of ion exchange with the sediments.

 Industrial brine

 Several industries produce brines as by-products.
 Such industries are dairy, textile, leather, oil industries, etc. Thus, useful materials can be extracted and reused.
+However in industrial brine other chemicals and inhibitors might limit the ability to extract these useful materials.